FuzzyGumnut/mac-rice/README.md

 If icons appear as squares or missing symbols, ensure JetBrainsMono Nerd Font is installed and selected in Ghostty.

-The installer does not install Spotify, Tailscale, X-VPN, or Raycast automatically.
+Spotify, Tailscale, X-VPN, and Raycast are optional and are not installed automatically.

+This setup is designed for macOS and has been tested with AeroSpace, SketchyBar, Borders, Ghostty, Starship, and Fastfetch.

 ## Restart all